-When offered the option, many people will jump at the chance to work remotely, but working remotely brings many new challenges to both the employee and the employer.
+When offered the option, many people will jump at the chance to work remotely.
+And for many, the COVID-19 pandemic made working from home the "new normal."
+But, working remotely brings many new challenges to both the employee and the employer.

-Law firms need to identify which employees have the discipline and temperament to work independently and supervisors have to consider different techniques to effectively manage remote staff.
-While technology has made it easier than ever before to work from locations outside the office, there are important security, consistency and confidentiality concerns to take into account.
+While technology has made it easier than ever before to work from locations outside the office, there are important security, consistency, and confidentiality concerns to take into account.

 Staying in regular communication can be an issue in other ways as well.
 In most offices, staff members casually share knowledge through direct and indirect means throughout the day.
 Staying abreast of macro concerns, maintaining a consistent response to customers, and maintaining a cohesive culture are all much more difficult with a distributed workforce that doesn't always communicate regularly.